 Please understand our farm staff will be quite busy once the season starts so we ask that everyone interested in volunteering throughly reads the following information, as volunteers are essential to DeLaney’s success.
 Please note that staff will be spending the bulk of their time in the field, but will do our best to respond in a timely manner.
 We are so appreciative of our volunteer’s commitment, time, and energy.
 You make a difference at DeLaney and we hope to equally impact your life!

 Who Makes an Excellent Volunteer

 DeLaney is a refugee-training farm.
 Volunteer management is one component of our Yu Meh Community Farmer Training Program.
 We seek to create a safe learning environment and community of support, and volunteers should be ready to learn from and work beside our dynamic Community Farmer Trainees.

 Please know that language barriers and cultural differences will exist.
 We invite all volunteers who are respectful and supportive of our Trainees’ learning process and differences.

-Volunteer workdays are scheduled each year, based on availability, from:
+Volunteer workdays are scheduled from May 2 – October 12, based on availability, on: